Estimating Approximate Incentive Compatibility: Estimating approximate ex-interim incentive compatibility

 \section{Estimating approximate ex-interim incentive compatibility}

 In this section, we show how to estimate the \emph{ex-interim} incentive compatibility approximation guarantee using data.
 We assume there is an unknown distribution $\dist$ over agents' types, and we operate under the common assumption~\citep{Lubin12:Approximate,Azevedo18:Strategy, Cai17:Learning, Yao14:n, Cai16:Duality, Goldner16:Prior, Babaioff17:Menu, Hart12:Approximate} that the agents' types are independently distributed.
 In other words, for each agent $i \in [n]$, there exists a distribution $\phi_i$ over their type space $\Theta_i$ such that $\dist = \times_{i = 1}^n \phi_i$.
-(In Appendix~\ref{app:ante}, we extend our analysis to approximate \emph{ex-ante} incentive compatibility under no assumption about the underlying distribution, which is a weaker notion of incentive compatibility, but also a weaker assumption on the distribution.)
 For each agent $i \in [n]$, we receive a set $\sample_{-i}$ of samples independently drawn from $\dist_{-i} = \times_{j \not= i} \phi_j$.
 For each mechanism $M \in \mclass$, we show how to use the samples to estimate a value $\hat{\gamma}_M$ such that:

 \begin{quote}\emph{With probability $1-\delta$ over the draw of the $n$ sets of samples $\sample_{-1}, \dots, \sample_{-n}$, for any agent $i \in [n]$ and all pairs $\theta_i,\hat{\theta}_i \in \Theta_i$, $\E_{\vec{\theta}_{-i} \sim \dist_{-i}}\left[u_{i, M}\left(\theta_i, \hat{\theta}_i, \vec{\theta}_{-i}\right) - u_{i, M}\left(\theta_i, \theta_i, \vec{\theta}_{-i}\right) \right] \leq \hat{\gamma}_M.$}\end{quote}